NimaWoods/cubow-documentations/docs/tickets.md

 ### Set a Ticket Channel and Category

-Set the channel where new tickets will appear:
+To configure the channel where new tickets will appear, use the following command:
 ```bash
 /ticketoptions ticket_channel <ticket_channel:#ticket>
 ```

-Set the category ID for ticket channels:
+To set the category ID for ticket channels, use this command:
 ```bash
 /ticketoptions ticket_category <ticket_category:category_id>
 ```

 ### Set a Ticket Title and Description

-Configure the title and description for new tickets:
+To configure the title and description for new tickets, use the following commands:
 ```bash
 /ticketoptions ticket_title <ticket_title:Your Ticket Title>
 ```